Jarviniazh/Module-2-Challenge-Stock-Analysis/Stock_Analysis_Written_Report.md

 ## Overview of Project

 ### Purpose
-Though we assisted Steve to analyze a handful green energy stocks for his parents by using VBA code to automate the analyses previously, Steve is worried about if he put more stocks in the future the current Marco may not perform as perfect as right now.
-Hence, we would refactor the original code by means of improving the logic, to enhance its efficiency and make sure it is capable to reuse with even larger stock market data in the future.
+Though we assisted Steve to analyze a handful green energy stocks for his parents by using VBA script to automate the analyses previously, Steve is worried about if he put more stocks in the future the current script may not perform as perfect as right now.
+Hence, we will refactor the original code, to enhance its efficiency and make sure it is capable to reuse with even larger stock market data in the future.

 ## Results
 In order to improve efficiency of the script, we went over the original one and noticed we could make the nest loop fresher.
 Therefore, one index variable, tickerIndex and three arrays (tickerVolumes, tickerStartingPrices, and tickerEndingPrices) were added.
 The new nested loop should only execute once the corresponding index is detected.
 The below is the refactored VBA script:
     Sub AllStocksAnalysisRefactored()

     Dim startTime As Single
     Dim endTime  As Single